 - Email segmentation to target your contacts based on their travel preferences and profile.

-- Responsive subscription widgets to build your contact list obtaining full consent.
+- Responsive subscription widgets or intergration to any of the best landing page builders.
+This is to build your contact list obtaining full consent.
 These tend to work best when included in pages that provide value and content to visitors, such as blog, landing pages or a resource page.

 - Structured and clear contact administration that allows you to manage your subscriber lists easily.